Contents insurance

 Examples of contents insurance

 For tenants, contents insurance and their limits are more defined.
 You tell the insurer how much contents insurance you need to protect all your valuables.
 For example, you could have a small wardrobe, an old tv, and a cheap laptop and to replace everything you need $5,000, so you can buy contents insurance for that amount.
-But, you could have a 4K LED television, a high-end laptop, and rare jewellery - to replace it all could cost $30,000.
-So, you'd seek that amount of contents insurance.
-You decide the best contents insurance for you.
+But, you could have a 4K LED television, a high-end laptop, and other pricey possessions and to replace it all could cost upwards of $30,000.
+So for this example, you'd seek at least that amount of contents insurance and would update the amount if you purchased more expensive possessions.

-Tenants insurance vs. contents insurance
+Tenant insurance vs. contents insurance

 Tenants are encouraged to buy their own insurance; in fact, some landlords insist on coverage.